ppone/docs/guides/create-an-invoice.md

 Invoiced has a great feature if you wish to have the email sent at the time the invoice is created.
 You can set up a Chasing rule to send on issuing, which will send the invoice automatically, and no manual production of the invoice will need to be done.

-You can learn more about the chasing process here:  Settings > Chasing (https://invoiced.com/docs/payments/chasing)
+You can learn more about the [chasing process here](https://invoiced.com/docs/payments/chasing).

 ## Getting paid